Ways to Earn Money While Traveling

-The first time I took a year out, before college, traveling and working meant finding an array of bar and waitressing jobs across America to get myself from Georgia to Hawaii, then on to Australia, and then Southeast Asia.
+The first time I took a year out, before college, travelling and working meant finding an array of bar and waitressing jobs across America to get myself from Georgia to Hawaii, then on to Australia, and then Southeast Asia.
 The last leg of the trip was trickiest workwise but luckily there was a lot of demand for teaching English.
-As I found out on a second trip a few years ago, there’s a lot more options now for the digital nomad – you can earn from your hotel from your AirBnB or in a cafe with a WiFi connection.
+As I found out on a second trip a few years ago, there are a lot more options now for the digital nomad – you can earn from your hotel from your AirBnB or in a cafe with a WiFi connection.

 Turn your Travels into an Income

 There are hundreds of ways to earn online while travelling.
 The simplest is also a way to keep in touch with friends and relatives back home as well as those you meet on the journey – the ubiquitous travel blog.
 These take time to seed and gain a following, but by using a weekly email blast, affiliate marketing, and advertising you can begin to earn some money toward your travels.
-The best part is, if the blog is your main business any expenses might be tax deductible.
+The best part is if the blog is your main business any expenses might be tax deductible.
 Affiliate marketing income can be gained from airlines, hotel sites, and travel rating sites among others.

 Filling in the Time While Travelling